Of course, you already know that – but how do you do it? Below, I’ve listed 3 simple, inexpensive steps, including an all-natural repellent.

 Note: In bulk, you can get pouches for about $5 apiece.
 Each pouch lasts about 3 months, so for about $10-$20/year, you can eliminate the worry of opening your bbq lid to a mouse nest.

 Even if you use a BBQ cover, mice can usually crawl through the base and then make a comfortable home for nesting.
 Earthkind recommends these natural repellents for grills as well as on decks, in gazebos and around hot tubs.

 Now you know how to keep mice out of grill spaces without harming them.
-You can sleep well at night knowing that your grill is safe and pests are partying somewhere else!
+In fact, this may be the next best thing to a rodent-proof grill cover.
+Plus, you can sleep well at night knowing that your grill is safe and pests are partying somewhere else!